mrimann/FLOW3Distributor/README.rst

     git clone git@github.com:mrimann/FLOW3Distributor.git FLOW3Distributor
     cd FLOW3Distributor
     ./FLOW3Distributor.sh

 This will create the following directory structure::

     FLOW3Distributor
-        Distribution		<-- contains your new empty distribution TYPO3Distributor.sh
+        Distribution		<-- contains your new empty distribution (with your chosen name) TYPO3Distributor.sh
         README.rst

+During the run of the script, the basically needed submodules like FLOW3 itself are being added as Git submodules automagically.
+Your're getting asked about adding further FLOW3-Packages either directly from git.typo3.org - or from any other Git repository.

 Just move your Distribution directory to wherever you need.
-It's a full blown Git repository that already contains the first commit.
+It's a full blown Git repository that already contains the first commit and all the needed submodules.

 Feedback?